Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island: Sample Fabrication

 \section{Sample Fabrication}

-The device shown in Fig. 1 of the main text is fabricated using a combination of optical and electron-beam lithography.
-In the first step, electron-beam lithography defines \SI{700}{nm}–wide, \SI{20}{nm}–thick granular aluminium (GrAl) nanowires, deposited by e-gun evaporation with a small partial pressure of oxygen and patterned by lift-off.
+The sample is fabricated using a combination of optical and electron-beam lithography.
+In the first step, electron-beam lithography defines \SI{700}{nm}–wide, \SI{20}{nm}–thick granular aluminium (grAl) nanowires, deposited by e-gun evaporation with a small partial pressure of oxygen and patterned by lift-off.
 A second electron-beam lithography step is then used to define the three tunnel junctions and the superconducting island.
 Aluminium is first evaporated at normal incidence to a thickness of \SI{15}{nm}, followed by a controlled oxidation for 15 minutes at \SI{10}{mbar}.
-A second evaporation at a positive angle deposits \SI{30}{\nm} of Al to form the more transparent junctions (readout and drain), followed by a double oxidation step separated by a \SI{0.2}{\nm} Al flash, and finally a third evaporation of \SI{65}{nm} Al at a negative angle.
+A second evaporation at a positive angle deposits \SI{30}{\nm} of Al to form the more transparent junctions (readout and drain), followed by two additional oxidation steps separated by a \SI{0.2}{\nm} Al flash, and finally a third evaporation of \SI{65}{nm} Al at a negative angle.
 All evaporations are performed without breaking vacuum and followed by lift-off.
-In a final step, optical lithography defines the aluminium transmission lines and contact pads connecting the GrAl resonators and the junction region, deposited by a \SI{120}{\nm} Al evaporation.
+In a final step, optical lithography defines the aluminium transmission lines and contact pads connecting the grAl resonators and the junction region, deposited by a \SI{120}{\nm} Al evaporation.